npm/rfcs/accepted/0000-signed-packument.md

 ## Prior Art

 Debian's archive signing key is used to verify that registry contents have not been tampered with: https://ftp-master.debian.org/keys.html

+## Unresolved Questions

+### Support aggregate registries

+Private registry solutions provide aggregate registries (Artifactory calls these virtual repositories).
+In this case, it's possible to have multiple keys for the same registry url since the packuments may be coming from different registries.

+Some options:

+* We could add multi-key support to this proposal.
+* We could leave this up to private registries to support (I.e. resign all packuments with a single key)